Predidit/linux_webview_window/README.md

 # What's new about the fork

 - Add `onJavascriptWebMessageReceived` implements on Linux.
+- Add native `UserScript` implements on Linux
-- Disable GTK window, so we get a headless webview.
+- Optional GTK window, so we get a headless webview.
 - Remove Windows/MacOS implements, so that we can use more mature webview plugins on Windows/MacOS without redundant binaries.

 # Why not retain the fork relationship?